Viral1101/Rx_claims_hackathon2018/README.md

 The following features were required for this project:
 1. Combine datasets for analysis
 2. Analyze and visualize interesting patterns in the data.
-3. Future prediction of prescription usage by state or zip cod.
+3. Predict future prescription usage by state or zip code.

 ## Datasets